smacademic/project-dgfk/README.md

 # Project GEEKS

-This project is based on the DASSL Gradebook Product (found here: https://github.com/DASSL/Gradebook), and will be a continuation of the projects worked on by Cris Fitzgerald <!--Insert link for GitHub Repo here--> and Ken Kozlowski (found here: https://github.com/CS305-F18-TeamDOS/Gradebook)
+This project is based on the DASSL Gradebook Product (found here: https://github.com/DASSL/Gradebook), and will be a continuation of the projects worked on by Cris Fitzgerald (found here: https://github.com/S4PPH1QU3/CS-305-NERDS) and Ken Kozlowski (found here: https://github.com/CS305-F18-TeamDOS/Gradebook)

 ---